eXascaleInfolab/TSM-Bench/README.md

 ___
 ## Systems Setup

-- To install and load data into  clickhouse, extremedb, monetdb, questdb, and timescaledb  (takes ~40mins)
+- To install and load dataset d1 into  clickhouse, extremedb, monetdb, questdb, and timescaledb  (takes ~40mins)

 ```bash
 cd systems/
 sh install_all.sh
 ```

 - We recommend to install influxdb and druid separately.
-After installing each system, user input is required (takes ~50mins)
+To install the two systems and load d1, run the following commands---after installing each system, user input is required (takes ~50mins)

 ```bash
 cd ../influxdb